parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 same patch sounds like sampling the same sawtooth but with the clock frequency sped up a bit:

-**Faster clock** <audio controls><source src="/s_h_2.mp3"/></audio>
+**Faster clock** <audio controls><source src="./mp3/s_h_2.mp3"/></audio>

-Note that output traverses the same range of pitches from lowest to highest in the same amount of time, as determined by the amplitude and frequency of the sawtooth wave emitted by the LFO in both of the two preceding examples.
+Note that the output traverses the same range of pitches from lowest to highest in the same amount of time, as determined by the amplitude and frequency of the sawtooth wave emitted by the LFO in both of the two preceding examples.
 However, there are fewer, more widely spaced pitches in the first compared to the second because the faster clock results in a higher number of samples, each being held